mrkpatchaa/react-native-ssl-pinning/README.md

 # Communicating over SSL in React Native

+!!!
+This reposirtry is experimental and provides cases only for Android.
+Make sure to check this package that covers ssl pinning in Android and iOS. https://github.com/MaxToyberman/react-native-ssl-pinning

 This project aims to show different cases of communication over SSL between your React Native application and your api.

 Check branches for cases: